TuanDangIT/EcommerceAPI/README.md

 - [ ] Enable invoice editting.
 - [ ] Validate CSV product imports.
 - [ ] Autocomplete of customer's details when logged in.
+- [ ] Make discount Id as type Guid to facilite integration with carts module.
+- [ ] Put submit return and complaint in it's respective controllers, instead of having it in OrdersController.

 # Technology